-- The 2040 Long-Range Transportation Plan was completed and adopted by the Lincoln MPO Officials on December 1, 2011. - Staff support to the state, county, city and other agencies in subarea and corridor studies. - Technical and Transportation Planning support in the I-80 & NW 48th Street Interchange Justification (IJR) Study. - Project support for engineering and transportation planning studies.
+- The 2040 Long Range Transportation Plan was completed and adopted by the Lincoln MPO Officials on December 1, 2011. - Staff support to the state, county, city and other agencies in subarea and corridor studies. - Technical and Transportation Planning support in the I-80 & NW 48th Street Studies, the South Lincoln Beltway Study and other engineering and development studies. - Project support for engineering and transportation planning studies.